 - Rambles.
 Example: “Hi I’m blah blah and I’m really interested in blah blah and once when I was a kid we went to the park and blah blah and…well I guess this got really long, so…yeah.
 Thanks for reading.”

-- Only talks about themselves.
+- Only talk about themselves.
 Example: “Hi Mr. Senior Exec at a Fortune 100 company, let me tell you about my background, what I studied in school, what I’m interested in….”

 Instead, you’re going to draft an email that is short, concise, and gets to the heart of the matter: You want to learn from them.

-This is a simple thing that signals to your expert that you are competent, won’t waste their time, and you’re capable of actually USING the advice they give.
+This is a simple thing that signals to your expert that you are competent, won’t waste their time, and are capable of actually USING the advice they give.

-Here’s a template you can use to meet just about anyone along with analysis on why it works.
+Here’s a template you can use to meet just about anyone along with an analysis of why it works.
 Delete the bold text before you send it – unless you want to make a super-awkward first impression.